nvmwill/nexmo-developer/_documentation/en/video/guides/archiving.md

 To prevent this fallback storage, log in to your [Vonage Account](https://identity.nexmo.com/login?icid=nexmocustomer_api-developer-adp_nexmodashbdsigin_nav), select the project, and set the option to disable the archive storage fallback.

-## Audio-only and video-only recordings
+## Audio-only and video-only archives

 When you create an archive using the Vonage Video REST API or one of the Vonage Video Server SDKs, you can specify whether the archive will record audio, video, or both.
 (The default is to record both.)

-## Individual stream and composed recordings
+## Individual stream and composed archives

 Archive output file can be of one of the following formats: